CSCfi/csc-user-guide/docs/computing/running/getting-started.md

         - It depends heavily on the actual runtimes for all user jobs and whether new jobs are submitted.
     - **Computational resources (runtime, memory, number of cores) are requested explicitly**
-        - If the time or memory limits are exceeded, the job will terminated.
+        - If the time or memory limits are exceeded, the job will be terminated.

 To get started with running your application: